gpratte/texastoc-v2/README.md

 See the readme for the branch for more information about it.

-## branch 09-better-mock-testing
+## branch 10-get-game

-After reading up on mocking (mockito) I realized that my testing could be improved.
-Mostly by making sure the mock objects were called and the arguments to the mocks.
+Code the get game service using TDD and then test the GET game endpoint using cucumber.